Code-Institute-Submissions/samagosti7-Project-4/README.md

 -   Inspiration for a form based approach to making new posts and editing existing posts taken from https://github.com/josswe26/code-buddy
 -   README skeleton copied from a supplied project my my code institute mentor.
 While almost all contained information was tailored to my own project, certain pieces retained accuracy across the two.
 Take for example the "technologies used" section.
 It follows that I used the exact same technologies as the student whose README structure I followed, so that section remains largely the same.
 Credit to https://github.com/iKelvvv/MS4/, who made an excellent README.

-Special thanks to mentor Marcel for efficient and remarkably pinpoint accurate advice, as always.
+Special thanks to mentor Marcel for efficient and remarkably helpful advice, as always.